dotnet/docs-maui/docs/android/emulator/device-manager.md

 - The **Android SDK API Level 30** or later.
 Be sure to install the Android SDK at its default location if it isn't already installed: _C:\\Program Files (x86)\\Android\\android-sdk_.

-- The following packages must be installed in the:
+- The following packages must be installed:

   - **Android SDK Tools 5.0** or later
   - **Android SDK Platform-Tools 31.0.3** or later